Questions to Ask When Designing a High-Impact HR Operation

 Having critical HR processes and documents in place are the foundation of high-impact HR administration.
 You can face serious legal implications if you have poor HR procedures or lack important up-to-date HR documents.
 Some of the most common and expensive mistakes many companies make include misclassification of employees, failure to secure Workers’ Compensation coverage, and discrimination/harassment/retaliation, which can result in potential fines, penalties, and lawsuits.

-A high-impact HR operation will address the issues listed above, but not all companies have the resources or expertise to deploy comprehensive HR services.
+A high-impact HR operation will address the issues listed above, but not all human capital consulting firms have the resources or expertise to deploy comprehensive human capital management solutions.
 Some may choose to outsource certain HR activities or to have the entire HR function handled by a third-party vendor.
-A highly-qualified HR advisor can serve as an extension of your internal HR department by assisting you with every aspect of workforce management and streamlining your HR activities.
+A highly-qualified HR consulting firm, who acts as your trusted advisor, can serve as an extension of your internal HR department by assisting you with every aspect of workforce management and streamlining your HR activities.
 Outsourcing these efforts can ease your HR professionals’ administrative burden and allow them to focus on more strategic initiatives.
 Here are some areas in which a skilled HR advisor can help:

 Workforce management guidance – A dedicated, experienced team of professionals can help with the essentials of HR.
 These include: